 Beer in the mountains – it just feels right.
 The first annual Whistler Village Beer Festival launched in September 2013 when two like-minded locals saw that the time had come for beer - the primary ingredient of every après-ski, après-bike, and après-fun - to have its mountaintop shout-out.

 Today, the festival runs for 6 days with interesting seminars, unique cask nights, food pairing dinners, great parties and a main tasting event that spans two days!
-The Whistler Village Beer Festival showcases over 70 breweries, (which means 140+ beers need to be sampled) and boasts a full music lineup, food trucks, plus interactive games and activities.
+The Whistler Village Beer Festival showcases 60 breweries and cideries, (which means 140+ beers and cider need to be sampled) and boasts a full music lineup, food trucks, plus interactive games and activities.
 This is one that ale enthusiasts will not want to miss!

 - Whistler welcomes solo travelers